7/G Rainbow Colony: Soundtrack

 Selvaraghavan teamed up once again with musician Yuvan Shankar Raja after Thulluvadho Ilamai and Kaadhal Kondein.
-The soundtrack released on 21 May 2004 and features 10 tracks overall, two of which are Instrumentals.
+The soundtrack features 10 tracks overall, two of which are Instrumentals.
 The lyrics were penned by Na.
 Muthukumar.
-Yuvan Shankar Raja used live music for the score, for which he worked with a 40-piece orchestra for one month.
-The theme music is inspired by Johnny (1980).
-As it was the case with Kaadhal Kondein, an "Original Soundtrack", consisting of 25 tracks, which are pieces of the film score and were titled as "Theme Music", was released afterwards.
-It includes one bit song "Idhu Enna Maatram" (Theme Music 14), sung by legendary singer P. B. Sreenivas.
-Yuvan Shankar Raja has given a Madhuvanti in "Kanaa Kaanum Kaalangal".
+Yuvan used live music for the score, for which he worked with a 40-piece orchestra for one month.
+The theme music is inspired by that for Johnny (1980), composed by Yuvan's father Ilaiyaraaja.
+The song "Kanaa Kaanum Kaalangal" is set in Madhuvanti, a Carnatic raga.

-Composer Yuvan Shankar Raja received universal critical acclaim for the musical score as the songs and the film score were hailed as "excellent" and the album as a "great" and "must buy".
-Particularly, the instrumental track in the album was very much lauded, described as "highly innovative" and "eminently haunting" and even hailed as "one of the most haunting instrumental tracks ever".
+Yuvan received universal critical acclaim for the musical score as the songs and the film score were hailed as "excellent" and the album as a "great" and "must buy".
+Particularly, the instrumental track in the album was hailed by Indo-Asian News Service as "one of the most haunting instrumental tracks ever".
 The song became very popular and were topping the charts for some time.
-Yuvan Shankar Raja received his first Filmfare Best Music Director Award in Tamil for the music, at the age of 25, becoming the youngest composer ever to win this award till 2011 when GV Prakash Kumar won the award in Tamil for his work in Aadukalam.Sun Music has released video songs on its official YouTube channel.